fantastapack/javascript-guidelines/README.md

   - [10.1](#modules--use-them) Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system.

     > Why?
 Modules are the future, let’s start using the future now.
     ```javascript
     // bad
     const AirbnbStyleGuide = require('./AirbnbStyleGuide');
     module.exports = AirbnbStyleGuide.es6;

     // ok
+    // This syntax may be required inside webcenter-service or fpk-backend-api
      import AirbnbStyleGuide from './AirbnbStyleGuide';
     export default AirbnbStyleGuide.es6;

     // best